YU-MITC/moodle-local_yukaltura/README.md

 * We are not responsible for any problem caused by this software.
 * This software follows the license policy of Moodle (GNU GPL v3).
 * "Kaltura" is the registered trademark of the Kaltura Inc.
 * Web-camera recording function in "My Media" supports the Mozilla Firefox, Google chrome and Opera.
+For smartphones and tablets, you can record  and upload movies through a normal media uploader.